jwilsson/AnySlider/README.md

 * nextLabel (Default "Next slide") string Label for the next button.
 * pauseOnHover (Default true) boolean Pause the autoplay on hover?
 * prevLabel (Default "Previous slide") string Label for the previous button.
 * rtl (Default false) boolean Whether to slide right-to-left instead of left-to-right when autoplay is enabled.
 * showControls (Default true) boolean Initially hide/show controls.
 * showOnHover (Default false) boolean Hide/show controls on hover.
 * speed (Default 400) int The animation time in milliseconds.
 Setting this option to 0 will disable animation.
-* startSlide (Default 1) int The slide to start on.
+* startSlide (Default 1) int Number of the starting slide.
+Starting from 1.
 * touch (Default true) boolean Whether to enable the ability to swipe between slides.

 Minimum required jQuery version is 1.5.0.